ferdinandfrank/vue-forms/docs/index.md

 #### Properties:

-- **remove**: The selector of the element to remove after the form was submitted and a successful response from the server was received.
+- **remove:** The selector of the element to remove after the form was submitted and a successful response from the server was received.
     - type: String

-- **color**: The color class of the button.
+- **color:** The color class of the button.
     - type: String
     - default: 'danger'

-- **size**: The size class of the button.
+- **size:** The size class of the button.
     - type: String

 ### Icon